Huy-DNA/MPiSC/implementations/ltqueue/report/main.typ

 #definition[A `dequeue` operation $d$ is said to be *unmatched* if no `enqueue` operation *matches* it, in other word, $d$ returns $bot$.]

-#theorem[Only the dequeuer and an enqueuer can operate on its enqueuer node.]
+#theorem[Only the dequeuer and one enqueuer can operate on an enqueuer node.]

 #proof[This is trivial.]